 In 2006, William joined the Royal Military Academy Sandhurst.
 In January 2009, William was awarded the rank of flight Lieutenant in the Royal Air Force.

 In November 2010, William proposed to the future Princess Kate during a rustic vacation in Kenya.
 The couple tied the knot on April 29, 2011 at Westminster Abbey, which is when they got their titles as the Duke and Duchess of Cambridge.

 Their first child, a baby boy named George Alexander Louis, was born on July 22, 2013.
 Their second child, a daughter named Charlotte Elizabeth Diana, followed on May 2, 2015, and baby No. 3, a son named Louis Arthur Charles, arrived on April, 23, 2018.

 William became first in line to the throne upon his grandmother Queen Elizabeth II’s death on September 8, 2022.
-When his father became King Charles, William and Kate received past titles, including the Duke and Duchess of Cornwall.
+When his father became King Charles, William and Kate received new titles, including the Duke and Duchess of Cornwall.
 They also became the Prince and Princess of Wales, a title reserved for the first in line to the throne.